ryanberckmans/eqoptimizer/README.md

 	...
 ```

-The exclaimation marks (called bangs in Haskell) denote strictness, before it was `itemName :: String,`.
+The exclaimation marks (called bangs in Haskell) denote strictness, the prior format being `itemName :: String,`.
 In imperative terms, strictness means the entire data structure is instantiated into memory as soon as you have a reference to it.
 What?
-"Uhhh that's kind of how it works, I didn't know there was an alternative?"
+"Uh, isn't that how it always works?
+I didn't know there was an alternative?"
 In Haskell, you can possess a "reference" to an "object instance" without the object actually being allocated in memory (or its attributes even being computed).
-I don't particularly grok the upside, yet, but at a basic level it uses less memory with some computational overhead to manage the laziness.
+I don't particularly grok the upside, yet, but at a basic level it uses less memory with added computational overhead to manage the laziness.

 Strictness and a few other tricks have me down to ~90 seconds, still too slow for users.